Can the internet save the gay marriage vote?

 The problem with a survey which is both skewed and has low participation is that the public will rightly claim the outcome is not representative, which will be disappointing after a spend of around $122 million.

-The only solution to this problem is to add internet voting to the mix of survey options and have both a postal and internet based survey.
+The only solution to this problem is to add internet voting to the mix of survey options and have both a postal and internet survey.

 This is not a crazy thought, as NSW already has an internet voting system called iVote which could do the job and would work along-side a postal survey system.
 It’s a system I know well because I was responsible for developing and running it during the NSW 2015 election.